Aziz Ansari: Stand-up comedy

 Aziz Ansari at the 2012 Time 100 gala.

 Ansari tours as a stand-up comedian.
 In 2006 and 2007, he toured with the Comedians of Comedy and Flight of the Conchords.
 In late 2008 and early 2009, his own comedy tour, the Glow in the Dark Tour, became the basis for a DVD/CD special for Comedy Central.
 The set, titled Intimate Moments for a Sensual Evening, aired January 17, 2010.

 Ansari's comedy style tends to focus on aspects of his personal life.
 "I like talking about things that are going on in my life, because that's always going to be different and original", he says.
 "No one else is gonna be talking about my personal experiences".

 In July 2010, Ansari began a new tour, Dangerously Delicious, which was in theaters across the United States; stops included the Bonnaroo Music Festival and Carnegie Hall in New York City.
 The tour wrapped with a filming for a special, Dangerously Delicious at the Warner Theatre in Washington, D.C., in June 2011.
 This special was released on his website in March 2012 for download or stream.

 In March 2012, Ansari announced a new tour entitled "Buried Alive", with dates scheduled for Q2/Q3 2012.
 A third stand-up special, Aziz Ansari: Buried Alive, was filmed during the tour at the Merriam Theater in Philadelphia, Pennsylvania, and premiered on Netflix on November 1, 2013.
 His 2015 special, Aziz Ansari: Live at Madison Square Garden, also premiered on Netflix.

 In February 2019, Ansari began a new stand-up tour entitled The Road to Nowhere, which was his official public return after the sexual-misconduct allegations and media backlash that put his career on a year-long hiatus in 2018.
 The performance was a response to the events of that past year, and touched on topics ranging from cultural appropriation, racism to sexual misconduct.
 His next comedy special Aziz Ansari: Right Now was released on July 9, 2019, followed by Aziz Ansari: Nightclub Comedian, released on January 25, 2022.

 In May 2019, Ansari teamed up with Dave Chappelle for three shows in Austin, Texas at the Paramount Theatre.

+In 2025, Ansari joined a line-up of comedians, including Dave Chappelle, slated to participate in the Riyadh Comedy Festival, an event hosted in Riyadh, the capital city of Saudi Arabia.
+The festival was criticized by Human Rights Watch, which characterized the event as an attempt by the Saudi government to whitewash its human rights abuses.